StevePaytosh/JapaneseFlashCards/README.md

-#CSV Flash Cards
+#Japanese Flash Cards

-Beerware by Steven Paytosh
+Beer-ware by Steven Paytosh

-* This software is free, but if you see me feel free to buy me a beer (or a Mt.
-Dew if you're underage)
+* This software is free, but if you see me feel free to buy me a beer (cold soft drinks are also acceptable)

 ----

 **ABOUT**

-The CSV Flash Card App takes in a Comma Separated Values (CSV) of  question and answer style notes.
+The Japanese Flash Card App takes in a Comma Separated Values (CSV) of  question and answer style notes.

 For the time being, notes must be as questions then answer.

-Once you have loaded a CSV, hitting the "Next Question" button will bring up a new questions.
-Hitting "Answer" will reveal the answer.
+Once you have loaded a CSV, hitting the "Next" button will bring up a new questions.
+Hitting "Next" again will answer the question

 Questions will be presented randomly, with a non-random option being in the works.

 **DOWNLOAD AND RUN**

-To Download and run the application, all you have to do is clone the repository and open up the CSVFlashCard file in your favorite browser.
+To Download and run the application, all you have to do is clone the repository and open up the JapaneseFlashCard file in your favorite browser.

 **WRITING A CSV**